Saturday, November 23, 2013

 Celebrating Holi Festival 2013

-It is officially the end of the winter season in India, and today people are celebrating the most colorful festival known mostly among Hindus as the Holi festival.
+It is officially the end of the winter season in India, and today people celebrate the most colorful festival known mostly among Hindus as the Holi festival.
 For the second time, I had the opportunity to witness and experience this vibrant festivity.

-A day before the main event, people are already celebrating with their families and group of friends.
-I have witnessed how they make fun of the colored powder called 'gulaal'.
-Almost everyone of any age groups is having fun while putting these colors on the face of each other, hug and greet each other.
-In the evening is the bonfire which is a tradition that has a spiritual significance.
-According to the Hindus, the Holi festival is to commemorate the victory of virtue over evil.
+A day before the main event, people already celebrate with their families and friends.
+I have witnessed how they make fun of the colored powder called 'gulaal.'
+Almost everyone of any age group is having fun while putting these colors on the face of each other, hugging and greeting each other.
+In the evening is the bonfire, a tradition with spiritual significance.
+According to the Hindus, the Holi festival commemorates the victory of virtue over evil.

 On this day is the main celebration.
-People in every place in India and expatriates abroad are celebrating with a joyful spirit.
+People everywhere in India and expatriates abroad celebrate with a joyful spirit.
 This is the best time to become boisterous but in a polite manner.
 Whatever you do is acceptable and memorable to others.
 This is also the time to be at peace with someone for any conflicts you have had.
 People temporarily set aside negative feelings towards someone.
 Enemies became friends again, thus creating a healing atmosphere.

-It was fun watching kids carrying their water guns filled with colors and running after other kids while spraying them to them.
-Although some may have been hurt a little bit, still the laughter continues.
+Watching kids carry their water guns filled with colors and run after other kids while spraying on them was fun.
+Although some may have been hurt slightly, the laughter continues.
 No anger, no irritability, but full of enjoyment.

-Some ladies and gentlemen are dancing in a tune of Bollywood music and they danced gracefully.
-I have seen familiar faces from last year's event and this time I have more fun and appreciation.
-Although I haven't got any colors compared to the previous year, still I'm satisfied with what I have experienced.
+Some ladies and gentlemen dance to a tune of Bollywood music, and they dance gracefully.
+I have seen familiar faces from last year's event and have more fun and appreciation this time.
+Although I have not gotten any colors compared to the previous year, I'm still satisfied with what I have experienced.

 © 2013 Del Cusay